iiYARA/iiYara/README.md

 ## About Me

 I enjoy working on projects that combine problem-solving, software development, and data-driven thinking.
-My academic work includes machine learning, web development, data structures, and system design.
+My academic work includes machine learning, web development, data structures, and more.

 ## Featured Projects